Receipt and Recordkeeping Requirements

 Policy for Missing Receipt: When an original, itemized receipt is lost or otherwise unavailable and all measures to obtain a copy have been exhausted, the ProCard Receipt Form should be completed.
 It must be signed by the cardholder/responsible party and his/her supervisor.
 This form should be retained with all other receipts, bank statements, and the transaction summary log in the monthly ProCard reconciliation file.
 The ProCard Receipt Form should be used on rare occasions and may not be used on a routine basis.
 Excessive use of the ProCard Receipt Form may result in the revocation of your ProCard.
 A pattern of missing receipts could be an indicator of fraud.

-Receipts, transaction summary logs, and PNC Bank statements must be retained for a period of 3 years.
+Retain original or electronically filed receipts, transaction summary logs, and PNC Bank statements for the current fiscal year plus 3 prior years.
 (Refer to the Controller's Office Retention of Records Policy for the archival period associated with grants and contracts.)